DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Just make sure that it offers enough storage.
 With a 128GB card, you may store a little over two hours of footage.

-If you want to become an expert on memory cards, have a look at the Ultimate Guide To Memory Cards And SSDs For Video Recording, where you can read about everything from SD-cards, to CFast, SSDs, and more.
+To become an expert on memory cards, look at the Ultimate Guide To Memory Cards And SSDs For Video Recording, where you can read about everything from SD-cards to CFast, SSDs, and more.